syncpoint/ODIN/README.md

 Please also see our [Code of Conduct](CODE_OF_CONDUCT.md).

 ## Getting started
-For now, the application can only be started from source.
-Clone repository, install dependencies then start the application.
+Clone repository, install dependencies then build and start the application.

 1. `git clone https://github.com/syncpoint/ODIN.git`
 2. `npm install`
-3. `npm start`
+3. `npm webpack; npm start`

+### Binaries
+To create Windows or macOS binaries, webpack first for production, then build package with electron-builder.

+1. `npm run webpack:production`
+2. `npm run builder:win` or `npm run builder:mac`

+### Development mode (hot deployment for renderer only)
+Create main and renderer bundles first, then start development server (for renderer only).

+1. `npm run webpack`
+2. `npm run hot`

 ## License